publiccodeyml/publiccode.yml/schema.md

 * Values: see [pa-types.md](pa-types.md)
 * Example: `"city"`

-Public software could be very specific in scope, because there is a large set of tasks that are specific to each type of administration.
+Public software could be very specific in scope because there is a large set of tasks that are specific to each type of administration.
 For instance, many softwares that are used in schools are probably not useful in hospitals.
 If you want to explicitly mark some software as only useful